Nash Equilbria for Quadratic Voting: Statement of Main Results

-Although the relation \eqref{eq:proportionality-rule} asserts the ratio $v (u)/u$ is approximately constant, our analysis will show it is not \emph{exactly} constant: different agents will perceive slightly different marginal pivotalities.
-Consequently, the vote function $v (u)$ is a genuinely \emph{nonlinear} function of $u$, and so even though $\mathbb E[U]=0$, it need not be the case that $\mathbb E[V]=0$.
-In particular, if $\mathbb E[V]\approx0$ individuals with very large values will typically buy fewer votes in proportion to their values than those with smaller values, as their votes directly reduce the chance that $V\in [-\delta ,\delta]$ by breaking the approximate aggregate tie.

-Thus, to establish convergence, we must prove assertion \eqref{eq:e-vote-total}, namely, that these non-linearities vanish rapidly enough that the bias created by non-linearity is smaller than the sampling variation in $u$.
-We demonstrate these bounds on convergence rates by using the {\em Edgeworth expansion} of the distribution of $V_{-1}$.
-Were $\mathbb E[V]=0$ and the distribution of $V_{-1}$ literally normal, a standard Taylor expansion and the $N^{-1/4}-$decay of $v (u)/u$ could be used directly to show that non-linearities vanish with $N^{-1}$ even relative to the leading term of $v (u)/u$.
-A detailed application of this argument leads us to conjecture that, under the hypotheses of Theorem~\ref{mu0characterization}, the inefficiency of QV decays like $\mu_{3}^{2}/ (16\sigma^{6}N)$.
-However, given that $\mathbb E[V]$ is not exactly $0$, nor is $V_{-1}$ literally normal, the arguments we use to establish \eqref{eq:e-vote-total} are subtler and consequently weaker.\footnote{Our result implies that inefficiency tends towards zero compared to its maximum magnitude as would occur if the wrong decision were always made, and relative to the magnitude that would occur if a random choice were made.
-It thus dominates any decision that could be made with only the information available to players ex-ante, unlike in the case when $\mu\neq 0$ and making the decision in the direction of $\mu$ (if feasible) achieves most potential welfare asymptotically.}
+Although the relation \eqref{eq:proportionality-rule} asserts the ratio $v (u)/u$ is approximately constant, it is not \emph{exactly} constant: in fact, $v (u)$ is a genuinely nonlinear function of $u$.
+Thus, even though $ E[U]=0$, it need not be the case that $E[V]=0$.
+To establish the asymptotic efficiency assertion \eqref{eq:eff}, we must establish assertion \eqref{eq:e-vote-total}, namely, that the non-linearities vanish rapidly enough that the bias created by non-linearity is smaller than the sampling variation in $u$.
+This will require a rather subtle application of the {\em Edgeworth expansion} (cf. \cite{feller}, ch.~XVI) of the distribution of $S_{n}$.
+If it were the case that $ E[V]=0$, and if the distribution of $S_{n}$ were exactly normal, a standard Taylor expansion and the $N^{-1/4}$ decay of $v (u)/u$ could be used directly to show that non-linearities vanish with $N^{-1}$ even relative to the leading term of $v (u)/u$.
+A detailed analysis of this argument leads us to conjecture that, under the hypotheses of Theorem~\ref{mu0characterization}, the inefficiency of QV decays like $\mu_{3}^{2}/ (16\sigma^{6}N)$.

-\subsection{Characterization of equilibrium in the non-zero mean case}
+\subsubsection{Characterization of equilibrium in the non-zero mean case}

-When $\mu$ is not zero, the nature of equilibrium can be quite different: in particular, if the payoff function is sufficiently sharp (the support of its derivative is sufficiently small) then for sufficiently large $N$, any type-symmetric Bayes-Nash equilibrium has a large discontinuity in the extreme tail of the sampling distribution.
+When $\mu$ is not zero, the nature of equilibria can be quite different: in particular, if the payoff function $\Psi$ is sufficiently sharp (i.e., the support of its derivative $\psi$ is sufficiently small) then for sll large $N$, every Nash equilibrium has a large discontinuity in the extreme tail of the sampling distribution.
 Nevertheless, in all cases the quadratic voting mechanism is asymptotically efficient, as the following theorem shows.